Fertility in women

-Fertility in women means being able to get pregnant and give birth to a baby.
+Your fertility means being able to get pregnant (conceive) and give birth to a baby.

-The parts of your body that allow you to do this include your ovaries, fallopian tubes, womb (uterus), cervix and vagina.
-This is called your reproductive system.
+The parts of your body that help you do this are called your reproductive system.
+This includes the:

 The pituitary gland at the base of your brain is also important for fertility.
-It releases hormones (chemical messengers) that control how your reproductive system works.
+It releases hormones (chemical messengers in the body) that control how your reproductive system works.

 - a supply of eggs from the ovaries

-The egg moves along the fallopian tube where it can be fertilised by a sperm.
+To get pregnant (conceive) one of your eggs needs to be fertilised by a sperm.
+This may happen if you have vaginal sex.
+The egg leaves the ovary and moves along the fallopian tube.
+This is where it can be fertilised by a sperm.
 The fertilised egg develops into an embryo.
-The embryo continues to the womb where it can bury itself into the womb lining and grow into a baby.
-Hormones prepare the lining of the womb for the embryo.
-If the egg is not fertilised, you have a period.
+The embryo continues to your womb, where it can settle itself into the womb lining.
+The embryo stays in the womb and grows into a baby.

 Some cancer treatments can affect the ovaries or the pituitary gland and cause an early menopause.
 Others can cause a temporary menopause or menopausal symptoms.

-Doctors may not be able to predict exactly how your fertility will be affected.
+Doctors may not be able to predict how female fertility will be affected.
 But your age and the planned treatment can help give an idea of your individual risk.
-Sometimes it may be possible to reduce the effects of treatment on your fertility
+Sometimes, it may be possible to reduce the effects of treatment on your fertility.

 Treatments can damage or affect: